OC logo

 What is Ableism?

-Despite the year 2020 marking the 30th anniversary of the Americans with Disabilities Act, there is still an ongoing struggle.
+In 2020 we marked the 30th anniversary of the Americans with Disabilities Act, but there is still an ongoing struggle.
 This landmark legislation recognized the civil right of all Americans to access all areas of public life; however, there are still many ways people with disabilities are excluded.
 This exclusion is often linked to Ableism.

 Ableism is defined as the practices and dominant attitudes in society that devalue and limit the potential of persons with disabilities.
 A set of practices and beliefs that assign inferior value (worth) to people who have developmental, emotional, physical or psychiatric disabilities (definition from Stop Ableism).